I started writing about "Red Dead Redemption 2" when I noticed how little info was available online.

 Horseman Challenge #8: Kill 9 predators from horseback

-The best way to do this is ride around the swamps of Leymone.
-You know how there are Alligators just everywhere down here?
-Well they count as predators for this Challenge.
+The best way to do this is to ride around the swamps of Leymone.
+You know how there are alligators just everywhere down here?
+Well, they count as predators for this Challenge.
 I know, I know, it's almost unfair for the gators, even when you're on foot, but it's the quickest way to finish this Challenge.

-Now if you're not in a hurry; which you shouldn't be because grinding ANY of the game's Challenges isn't advised in my opinion, you can kill Grizzly Bears, Wolves, and Cougars for this.
-All of whom are more of a self defense situation anyway, Alligators just kind of mind their own damn business if you give them wide birth.
-Your horse might disagree but let's be real here, your horse gets skiddish if you so much as ride past a snake . . .
+Now if you're not in a hurry, which you shouldn't be because grinding ANY of the game's Challenges isn't advised in my opinion, you can kill grizzly bears, wolves, and cougars for this.
+All of whom are more of a self-defense situation anyway, but alligators just kind of mind their own damn business if you give them wide birth.
+Your horse might disagree but let's be real here, your horse gets skittish if you so much as ride past a snake . . .
 Ah!
 That reminds me!
 Snakes are "predators" too for this Challenge.
-Yeah I know right?
+Yeah, I know right?

 Horseman Challenge #9: Ride from Van Horn to Blackwater in under 17 minutes without touching any water

-When Can You Do It: After Epilogue Part 1 Mission "Motherhood" (<legitimate) Chapter 4 Mission "Angelo Bronte, A Man Of Honor" (might be patched later)
+When You Can Do It: After Epilogue Part 1 Mission "Motherhood" (<legitimate) Chapter 4 Mission "Angelo Bronte, A Man Of Honor" (patched as of update 1.06, but might be "unpatched" later)

-Like with Challenge #6 go to the Stables in Van Horn Trading Post and get the gold core horse care package.
-There's no General Store nearby so you should buy or have a few Horse Stimulants before you get here.
-Remember that you can press in on the Left Stick/L3 to calm your horse which will give it a little boost to the Stamina gauge.
+Like with Challenge #6 go to the Stables in Van Horn Trading Post and get the gold core Horse Care Package.
+There's no General Store nearby, so you should buy or have a few Horse Stimulants before you get here.
+Keep in mind you can also craft Potent Horse Stimulants from the Campfire behind the Van Horn Saloon.
+Remember to press in on the Left Stick/L3 to calm your horse which will give it a little boost to the Stamina meter.
 Only every 30 seconds, or minute will that work though.
 As for what horse to use it could vary.
-If you're playing this during the Epilogue than Rachel is good enough horse for this Challenge.
-If the glitch in the above video still works you have some more options for horses by the time you get to Chapter 4.
+If you're playing this during the Epilogue than Rachel is a good enough horse for this Challenge.
+If the glitch in the above video still works, you have some more options for horses by the time you get to Chapter 4.
 The White Arabian is still viable, but the Black Arabian has slightly more stamina, and the Gold Turkoman is just as good too.
 The only difference with those latter two horses is the expense.
-(However if you check out my Explorer Challenges article that won't be a problem!)
+(If you're short on money in the game you could always do the Explorer Challenges.)

 Horseman Challenge #10: Break every wild horse breed